SweeTango: Genetics

-The trademark belongs to University of Minnesota for its apple fruit of the 'Minneiska' cultivar.
+The trademark belongs to University of Minnesota for its apple fruit of the Minneiska cultivar.
 The patent number was obtained on May 13, 2008, by research scientist breeders David S. Bedford and James J. Luby.
-The varietal denomination 'Minneiska' has a Latin name of Malus domestica and its patent says in part that it was an exclusive new cultivar that was developed using grafting techniques.
+The varietal denomination Minneiska has a Latin name of Malus domestica and its patent says in part that it was an exclusive new cultivar that was developed using grafting techniques.

-In 2008, the variety was patented by the university, the same year their US patent on the 'Honeycrisp' expired.
-US plant patents are granted for 20 years from the date of application, and exclude others from asexually producing a plant, using the plant, or selling the plant except as authorized by the patent holder.
+In 2008, the variety was patented by the university, the same year its patent for the Honeycrisp expired in the United States.

-In 2009, a limited number of apples were sold in stores.
-By 2013, the variety was available at stores across the United States and eastern Canada.
-The university's fruit-breeding program has produced a new variety of apple in 2014 called the "Frostbite" and is working on future development of additional commercial varieties as replacements.
-A new apple variety called "First Kiss" in development stages since 2018 shows promise.